 One of the cornerstones of a Marymount education is how students are offered pathways to fulfilling careers in high-demand fields.
-To make this possible, the Universitys Center for Career Services is focused on building partnerships that match students with high-level employers.
+To make this possible, the Universitys Center for Career Development is focused on building partnerships that match students with high-level employers.
 A recent example of these efforts in action is the Centers relationship with Serco, a company that specializes in the delivery of public services, and the career opportunities that are becoming a reality for Marymount students.

-Our new relationship with Serco has resulted in two success stories, said Adrienne Mitchell, Director of Career Services at Marymount University.
+Our new relationship with Serco has resulted in two success stories, said Adrienne Mitchell, Director of Career Development at Marymount University.
 Just since the spring semester began, weve had two graduate-level students from the School of Business and Technology (SBT) receive offers from Serco, both for full-time positions.

 These two success stories led to new career opportunities for Marymount students Rashmi Shikha and Amaka Oghenekaro.

-One of those hires was thanks to a virtual job fair that SBT and the Center for Career Services hosted in April that was attended by Serco and other employers, the first virtual job fair for Marymount, Mitchell added.
+One of those hires was thanks to a virtual job fair that SBT and the Center for Career Development hosted in April that was attended by Serco and other employers, the first virtual job fair for Marymount, Mitchell added.
 They were then connected with the student, and it led to further interviews and they landed the position.
 For the other hire, we had been talking with Serco about their needs and the positions they needed to fill, specifically mid-level roles.
 We sent a communication about those possibilities to our students, and it led to that particular student getting through the door.

 Shikha, who accepted a role in Software Quality Assurance with Serco, expressed excitement for the growing opportunities available to Marymount students through the Universitys relationships with employers.